MI-AFP/tutorials/tutorials/09_webapp.md

 ### HSpec & WAI

 Web applications in Haskell can be tested via WAI.
 All applications that conform with WAI can be tested in the same way like a black box - send a request and check the response.
-In our favorite [Hspec](https://hspec.github.io), there is an extension [hspec-wai](https://github.com/hspec/hspec-wai) that allows you to test web applications in very easy and readable way as we are used to with hspec.
+In our favourite [Hspec](https://hspec.github.io), there is an extension [hspec-wai](https://github.com/hspec/hspec-wai) that allows you to test web applications in a very easy and readable way, as we are used to with hspec.

 ```haskell
 {-# LANGUAGE OverloadedStrings, QuasiQuotes #-}